Invest in your company’s greatest assets

 This offers you an opportunity to engage those who are leaving school to pursue a career and a qualification at a young age.

-Find out more about the UK actuarial apprenticeships on the IFoA site.
+Find out more about UK actuarial apprenticeships on the Institute and Faculty of Actuaries (IFoA) site.

 For more information about how the CAA qualification can benefit your organisation, please get in touch with us today.